hosshonarvar/mechanistic-interpretability/mode_dynamics/README.md

 \mathbf{V} = Q \Sigma W^T
 $$

-Take right singular vectors $u_k$ as collective parameter-space modes.
+Take right singular vectors $u_k$ as collective directions in parameter space, interpreted as learning modes.

 Primary question: does one mode dominate on single-sine?